s-sajid-ali/nu-quest-bench/README.md

-# nu-quest-mpi
+# nu-quest-bench

-Repo containing data from testing mpi installations with slurm integration on NU-Quest cluster.
+Repo containing data from benchmarks for various software installations on NU-Quest cluster.